 - What is the Worst Travel Trailer Brand?

 Let’s pour some scorn as we look at some of the worst travel trailer brands to avoid and why.

 1. Forest River RV

-Some of the common complaints from Forest River trailer owners include broken slide brackets, stuck slide out, or slide out that won’t open.
-Customers have also reported instances of disconnected or faulty wiring, leakages, and improper installation of some components like the bypass valves in the hot water tank.
+Some common complaints from Forest River trailer owners include broken slide brackets, stuck slide out, or slide out that won’t open.
+Customers have also reported instances of disconnected or faulty wiring, leakages, and improper installation of some components, like the bypass valves in the hot water tank.

 These and more issues that customers report on reviews prompt us to list Forest River on this list.

 See Related: Best Travel Photography Books to Inspire You

 Another RV manufacturer with a long-standing product line and demonstrated success in the past is Coachmen.
 However, there are numerous irritating difficulties because of declining product quality, making Coachmen one of the RV manufacturers to avoid like snake oil salesman.

 One of the most prevalent issues with Coachmen RV trailers is leakages.
 The truth is, you’ll find leakage problems almost everywhere on the trailer.
 This includes the sink, shower, windows, and venting system.

 In addition, these RVs might also suffer from other common problems like poor installation of parts and appliances, such as refrigerators, slides, drawers, etc. With such major problems and minor headaches, there are many reasons why Coachmen is on this list of shame.